colinhacks/zod/README.md

 > Check out [validator.js](https://github.com/validatorjs/validator.js) for a bunch of other useful string validation functions.

-You can customize some common errors messages when creating a string schema.
+You can customize some common error messages when creating a string schema.

 ```ts
 const name = z.string({